Aeris111/CS_song/README.md

 ### (reason of source choice?)

-About the rank source choice, is unified list of award-winners over the years has been planned.
+the rank source choice, is unified list of award-winners over the years has been planned.

 ## Significance and further applications
 - Cultural Preservation and Transmission